IBM/watson-discovery-news-trending-topics/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/watson-discovery-news-trending-topics)

-In this developer journey we will build a RSS News Feed generator for Trending Topics for the past 24 hours for the entire news in general or a specific industry/category such as (technology and computing or automobile and vehicles, etc.).
+In this developer journey we will build a RSS News Feed generator for Trending Topics for the past 24 hours for the entire news in general or a specific industry/category such as (technology and computing or automobile and vehicles, etc.) and subscribe to the feed to get push notifications.
 This journey explores the use of Discovery Service to get the most trending topics in news or a specific category of news.

 Once you are done with this journey you will know how to: